meltyourface/blank/posts/WitchAnimism/Ritual-for-Summoning-a-Spirit-Guide-WitchAnimism/index.md

 In the North, place a pentacle to represent the element of Earth.
 In the East, place a wand or athame to represent the element of Air.
 In the South, place a chalice filled with water to represent the element of Water.
 In the West, place a burning candle to represent the element of Fire.

-Prepare the following tools to be used within the summoning ritual: a crystal ball, a divination pendulum, and a scrying mirror.
+**Prepare the following tools to be used within the summoning ritual**: a crystal ball, a divination pendulum, and a scrying mirror.
 These will aid in the summoning and communication with the spirit guide.

 ### II.
 The Incantation
 **Step within the salt circle, ignite a stick of vintage frankincense incense, an ancient component used in ceremonies to establish communication with celestial beings, and hold your hands, palms up, towards the sky.